osman-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

     Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.

 16. Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

+17. clean emacs

+    Create a script that deletes all files in the current working directory that end with the character ~.